 Some exploits deserve a place in history.
 The organisation of the Garmin Titan Desert celebrates competitors who have smashed through the 3,500-kilometre barrier over several editions of the race in Morocco, as well as the Titan Tropic Cuba by Gaes.
-These riders are the TITAN LEGENDS by Scalpers, competitors who have earned a special status after tackling the dunes and obstacles of the desert.
+These riders are the TITAN LEGENDS by Columbia, competitors who have earned a special status after tackling the dunes and obstacles of the desert.
 No-one knows the race better than them.

 The next step for these Legends is Titan Legend Platinum status, reserved for the brave men and women who have raced 5,000 km in the Titan Desert.
 The distinction comes with a worthy prize: free registration for the next edition of the race.

 A new category will be introduced beyond Titan Legend and Titan Legend Platinum: Titan Legend Diamond.
 10,000 km in the Titan Desert is what it takes to join a club so exclusive that it has no members yet.
 A handsome reward awaits riders who achieve this status.
 Heed the call of glory, titans!

 Víctor Álvarez has been participating in the Titan Desert for over six years.
 The desert and race are part of his life.
 As well as sharing the experience with his friends and other colleagues, he focuses on competing in the race and getting closer to achieving his goals.
 He was the first Galician to become a Titan Legend.
 He had never imagined he would cover 3,500 kilometres.
 "My year is divided into six months of preparation for the Titan and 6 months of fun."
 Every year, he aspires to improve his records, rank among the first and become a Titan Legend Platinum.